AndersDeath/diary2/000-current.md

 # 22 October - Sunday - Yerevan - 388 day of immigration

 The weekend has been finished.
 I am sad.
 These two days were really cool and nice.
 We walked a lot, ate tasty food, and almost did nothing.
 Today we went back from the city center to our apartments.
 The weather is colder in the night now.
 I had to turn on heating system.
 It's expensive for sure, but I'm ready to pay.
 Surprisingly the weather in Yerevan is similar to Berlin's one.
+It's really cool and big surprise for me.